Classification of Fermi-LAT sources with deep learning using energy and time spectra: Results

-Additionally, the cross-matching between the 3FGL and 4FGL-DR2 catalogs allows us to evaluate the behaviour of our classifier with an increasing amount of training data.
-We train ten networks for each architecture on 60, 70, 80, 90 and 100 percent of the labelled sources in the 3FGL catalog, and use the cross-matched data set of the 4FGL-DR2 catalog as test set.
+Additionally, the cross-matching between the 3FGL and 4FGL-DR2 catalogues allows us to evaluate the behaviour of our classifier with an increasing amount of training data.
+We train ten networks for each architecture on 60, 70, 80, 90 and 100 percent of the labelled sources in the 3FGL catalogue, and use the cross-matched data set of the 4FGL-DR2 catalogue as the test set.

-Note that the data format of the 3FGL catalog is somewhat different from the 4FGL-DR2 catalog.
-First, the significance for the \texttt{Flux\_History} of the gamma-ray flux is not given.
-In addition, the \texttt{Flux\_History} is not given in yearly bins, but in monthly bins.
-Finally, given the lower statistics, the \texttt{Flux\_Band} is only provided for 5 energy bins.
-So the input dimensions are $(5, 2)$ for the energy spectrum including the significance, and $(48, 1)$ for the timing information (four years with 12 monthly bins each).
+Note that the data format of the 3FGL catalogue is somewhat different from the 4FGL-DR2 catalogue as detailed in Sec.~\ref{sec:data}.

-In table \ref{tab::crossmatch} we report the results of the 3FGL and 4FGL-DR2 catalog cross-matching (with PSR as positive class) for the Accuracy and AUC measures defined in Sec.~\ref{sec:results}.
+In Table~\ref{tab::crossmatch} we report the accuracy, the AUC and the cross entropy of the 3FGL and 4FGL-DR2 catalogue cross-matching (with PSR as positive class).
 The error corresponds again to the standard deviation of the ten trainings.
 The accuracies of our neural network classifiers are comparable to the accuracies stated in \citet{Luo_2020} for various machine learning algorithms trained on selected features.
-By using 100 percent of the sources in the 3FGL catalog to train our classifiers, we achieve an accuracy of $94.73\pm0.46$ with the RNN, and very similar values for the DNN.
-This accuracy is lower with respect to the one we find when using the 4FGL-DR2 catalog for training and testing (accuracies of $97.59 \pm 0.35$\% and $97.31 \pm 0.36$\% for the DNN and RNN, respectively, see Table \ref{tab::results4FGL}), or if we compute the accuracy within the 3FGL catalog without using the cross-match sources.
+By using 100 percent of the sources in the 3FGL catalogue to train our classifiers, we achieve an accuracy of $94.73\pm0.46$ with the RNN, and very similar values for the DNN.
+This accuracy is lower with respect to the one we find when using the 4FGL-DR2 catalogue for training and testing (accuracies of $97.59 \pm 0.35$\% and $97.31 \pm 0.36$\% for the DNN and RNN, respectively, see Table~\ref{tab::results4FGL}), or if we compute the accuracy within the 3FGL catalogue without using the cross-match sources.
 In fact, for the training on 70\% of 3FGL sources we get an accuracy of $96.99 \pm 0.50$\% when we test on the remaining 30\% of labelled sources.
+The same is true for the cross entropy, where we find $0.123 \pm 0.046$ for the DNN, i.e.\ a factor two better than on the unidentified sources.
 This is likely due to the sample selection bias, as the training set is biased towards the brightest sources, while the cross-match set is composed of dim sources, which might not follow exactly the same distribution in feature space.
-A possible way to address this issue when classifying based on features is presented in Sec.~\ref{sec:autoenc}.
+A possible way to address this issue using features is presented in Sec.~\ref{sec:autoenc}.